top of page

 Buffer planting involves planting native trees and shrubs to create a vegetation zone between developed land and waterways, thereby helping protect water quality by filtering sediments and nutrients, controlling erosion, and slowing water flow during floods.

-CRC’s riparian buffer planting projects in 2023 alone resulted in nearly 10,500 native trees and shrubs being planted, restoring roughly 26 acres of riparian land along the Connecticut River and several tributary streams.
+CRC’s riparian buffer planting projects in 2024 alone resulted in 7,331 native trees and shrubs planted, restoring roughly 13.8 acres of riparian land along the Connecticut River and several tributary streams.
+To date, CRC and partners have planted 97,186 trees, and we're looking forward to planting the 100,000th tree in 2025!

 Tree Planting Connecticut River